Dean Hamiti

 Dean Hamiti (born June 19, 2003) is an American freestyle and former folkstyle wrestler who competes at 79 kilograms.
-The 2025 174 lb NCAA champion, Hamiti finished a 3-time all American, 2-time Big 10 champion and a 4-time NCAA Qualifier.
+The 2025 174 lb NCAA champion, Hamiti finished a 3-time all American, 2023 Big 10 champion and a 4-time NCAA Qualifier.

+He competed in the Middleweight division of Real American Freestyle (RAF), where he is a former RAF Middleweight Champion.

-Folkstyle Career
+Folkstyle career

 Early life

 Hamiti competed in high school for Joliet Catholic Academy where he finished his high school career with a 148-8 record, a 3-time HSA Wrestling State champion and the Illinois Dave Schultz High School Excellence Award winner.
 Hamiti was unable to compete for a fourth state title due to the covid-19 pandemic.

 Wisconsin

 2021-2022

-As a true freshman for Wisconsin at 165lb, Hamiti punched his ticket to the NCAA tournament with a 3rd place finish at the Big Ten tournament.
+As a true freshman for Wisconsin at 165 lb, Hamiti punched his ticket to the NCAA tournament with a 3rd place finish at the Big Ten tournament.
 With a 24-2 regular season record, Hamiti was named the Big Ten's Freshman of the Year.
 Hamiti finished his first nationals with a 6th place finish at the 2022 NCAA Tournament ending the tournament with a 4-2 record, medically forfeiting the 5th place match to Iowa's Alex Marinelli.

 2022-2023

-As a sophomore, Hamiti improved on his prior year performance by capturing the 165lb Big Ten Tournament title, defeating Iowa's Patrick Kennedy 9-6 to take gold and clinch a berth to his second NCAA tournament.
-At the 2023 NCAA Division I Wrestling Championships, Hamiti once again captured a spot on the podium finishing in 6th place at 165lb and a 4-3 tournament record.
+As a sophomore, Hamiti improved on his prior year performance by capturing the 165 lb Big Ten Tournament title, defeating Iowa's Patrick Kennedy 9-6 to take gold and clinch a berth to his second NCAA tournament.
+At the 2023 NCAA Division I Wrestling Championships, Hamiti once again captured a spot on the podium finishing in 6th place at 165 lb and a 4-3 tournament record.
 Hamiti ended the season with a 25-6 record.

 2023-2024

-Once again at 165lb, Hamiti qualified for his third NCAA tournament finishing second at the Big Ten Tournament, defeating Nebraska's Antrell Taylor by Fall in the semifinals.
+Once again at 165 lb, Hamiti qualified for his third NCAA tournament finishing second at the Big Ten Tournament, defeating Nebraska's Antrell Taylor by Fall in the semifinals.
 In the finals, Hamiti was defeated by Penn State's Mitchell Mesenbrink 13-11.
 At the 2024 NCAA Division I Wrestling Championships, Hamiti failed to reach all-American status for the third consecutive year, falling in the quarterfinals to Iowa State's David Carr 5-0 and to Oklahoma State's Izzak Oleknik in the blood round, via overtime, 9-6.
 Hamiti finished the season with a 28-4 record.